csound-flossmanual/csound-floss/book/05-i-fourier-analysis-spectral-processing.md

   FFT frame starts (often refered to as *hop size*).
 Usually it is 1/4 of the FFT size, so for instance 256 samples for a FFT size of 1024.
 - *iwinsize* is the size of the analysis window.
-Usually this is set to the same size as *ifftsize*.[^6]
+Usually this is set to the same size as *ifftsize*.^[
+It can be an integral multiple of *ifftsize*, so a window twice as large as the FFT size would be possible and may improve the quality of the anaylysis.
+But it also induces more latency which usually is not desirable.]
 - *iwintype* is the shape of the analysis window.
 0 will use a Hamming window, 1 will use a von-Hann (or Hanning) window.

-[^6]: It can be an integral multiple of *ifftsize*, so a window twice as
-      large as the FFT size would be possible and may improve the quality of the anaylysis.
-But it also induces more latency which usually is not desirable.

 The first example covers two typical situations: